micccy/c_bmp-conv/README.md

-# Legacy repository
+# Basic bitmap conversion tools

-**Standard disclaimer:** _this is some very old code of mine that cannot be trusted.
-I likely don't remember why it was created and it might not work as intended.
-However it may contain something useful for someone so here it is._
+**Standard disclaimer:** _this is some code of mine that was created for some very specific purpose and might not work as intended.
+However it may still be useful to someone so here it is._

-**Description:** Template for repositories containing legacy code
+**Description:** 'conv' is a tool designed to generate bitmap image files starting from a text based seed file, while 'deconv' can generate such seed starting from certain bitmap files.